Taiko2k/Tauon/docs/usage.md

 - Drag and drop files and folders from your file manager.

-- Importing can take a while for large music collections.
-After importing, right click playlist tab and select 'Sort Track Numbers' to ensure tracks are ordered correctly.
+Tip: After importing, right click playlist tab and select 'Sort Track Numbers' to ensure tracks are ordered correctly.

 Tip: Try importing all your music to a single playlist to get started
 Quirk: If a music file has an associated .cue file, they needed to be imported together within a folder and not individually otherwise the .cue file may not be detected.